mfcovington/Log-Reproducible/README.md

 - the directory containing the script
 - git repository info, if applicable (see [Git Repo Info](#git-repo-info), below)

-For example, running the script `use-reproducible.pl` would result in an archive file named `rlog-use-reproducible.pl-YYYYMMDD.HHMMSS`.
+For example, running the script `sample.pl` would result in an archive file named `rlog-sample.pl-YYYYMMDD.HHMMSS`.

-If it was run as `perl bin/use-reproducible.pl -a 1 -b 2 -c 3 OTHER ARGUMENTS`, the contents of the archive file would be:
+If it was run as `perl bin/sample.pl -a 1 -b 2 -c 3 OTHER ARGUMENTS`, the contents of the archive file would be:

-    use-reproducible.pl -a 1 -b 2 -c 3 OTHER ARGUMENTS
+    sample.pl -a 1 -b 2 -c 3 OTHER ARGUMENTS
     #WHEN: YYYYMMDD.HHMMSS
     #WORKDIR: /path/to/working/dir
     #SCRIPTDIR: bin (/path/to/working/dir/bin)